 The Endorsement Payday

-Michael Phelps, who won 4 gold medals in the 2004 Olympics and 8 in the 2008 Olympics, began making approximately “5 million a year in endorsement checks from companies like Visa” (CNN) after the 2004 Olympics, but his net worth, and Phelps fever, grew after the 2008 Olympics where he reportedly earned tens of millions in endorsement deals.
+Michael Phelps, who won 6 gold medals in the 2004 Olympics, 8 in the 2008 Olympics, 4 in the 2012 Olympics and 4 so far in the 2016 Olympics, began making approximately “5 million a year in endorsement checks from companies like Visa” (CNN) after the 2004 Olympics, but his net worth, and Phelps fever, grew after the 2008 Olympics where he reportedly earned tens of millions in endorsement deals.
+He reportedly has a net worth north of 55 million dollars.

 While not every athlete’s net worth is as openly discussed, many Olympians can be seen hawking merchandise after they bring home the gold.
 Olympic gymnast, Shawn Johnson comes to mind as well as Olympic snowboarder Shaun White whose “sponsors and advertising partners include American Express, Burton Snowboards, Oakley eyewear, Tony Hawk’s Birdhouse skateboards, HP computers, Target and Red Bull energy drinks” (USA Today).